 You will know that your commercial vent hood system is backed up or not functioning normally when you see more smoke in the air than normal.
 You may smell foul odors from outside the building, and your HVAC system may seem to be on the fritz.

 If you are keeping your restaurant’s grease trap clean, that can help against backups.
 But make sure you are also keeping your vent hood traps clean.
 Clean all fan components and use a powerful degreaser on the equipment and in all the interconnecting ducts.

 If the front door of your vent hood opens easily without a suction feeling, that is an indication that your commercial hood system is clogged with grease or other debris.
 Or that your fans aren’t working properly.
 Either way, it may be time to contact a commercial kitchen vent hood service, who can repair your components and provide you with a full cleaning job, whichever you prefer.

 Not only will cleaning your commercial hood system keep your kitchen safe and air breathable-clean, but you will save money.
 An efficient vent hood system uses less energy than one that is clogged and forced to work overtime.

-Therefore, to save time, money, and future frustration, contact APS-Hoods, now serving commercial kitchen owners throughout Denver, Colorado and Los Angeles, California.
+Therefore, to save time, money, and future frustration, contact APS-Hoods, now serving commercial kitchen owners throughout Denver, Colorado.
 Using the proper equipment and years of experience, we can keep your vent hood system working optimally and cleaned professionally.

 Your customers will thank you and you will remain health code and fire code compliant.
 When your air is pure, the food is untainted and tastes terrific, and you are able to show code inspectors that you have been keeping up with all the necessary ventilation protocols, you’ll be doing yourself a great service for your restaurant’s success.